SteelPh0enix/steelph0enix.github.io/content/posts/vscode-cpp-setup.md

 Now, for some general C++ plugins:

 * **C/C++** - that's the core extension we'll need.
 It contains the fundamental stuff to work with C/C++ in VSCode.
-* **Better C++ Syntax** - it's always nice to have better syntax colouring, so i strongly recommend that one. *You might want to use one of the themes from this extension description to get full experience.*
+* **Better C++ Syntax** - it's always nice to have better syntax coloring, so i strongly recommend that one. *You might want to use one of the themes from this extension description to get full experience.*
 * **C/C++ Snippets** - pretty useful extension that adds automatic generation of snippets in C/C++ code - instead of writing loops, structures and class definitions by hand, you can generate them with autocompletion support.
 * **C++ Intellisense** - pretty good plugin with some intelligent autocompletion features.
 * **C++ Helper** - simple extension which adds automatic function definition generation feature.